seberg/legate-dataframe/DEVELOPER_GUIDE.md

 #### Scalar

 A type representing a single element of a data type.
+In `legate-dataframe` a scalar is represented by a `LogicalColumn` for which `LogicalColumn.is_scalar()` returns true.

 ## Task Implementation
 Currently, we only implement GPU task variants.